cf73/idisaved2/content/collections/pages/humanity-design.md

             text: "\_in 1998, concentrating instead on other initiatives, such as the challenge of building this web site (www.humanity.org), launched in\_1994"
     type: text
     enabled: true
+thumbnail_image: 22humanpages.001.jpeg
+thumbnail_caption: 'In 1987 Tony Balis established The Humanity Foundation.
+Its mission was “encouraging people to understand this planet as our common home.”
+To initiate “a conversation with the world,” he published three issues of the journal HUMANITY.'
 ---